chaseruskin/orbit/docs/src/user/releasing_ip.md

 source = "https://github.com/chaseruskin/gates/archive/{{orbit.ip.version}}.zip"
 ```

-3. Specify what source files are public:
+3. Specify what source files in the project are public using the ip manifest's `public` field:
 ``` toml
 [ip]
 # ...